 Jan creates a strong rapport with each horse by establishing a solid foundation of trust.
 She trains horses in the ways that each of them learns most easily and never uses exhaustion or fear as training tools.
 She creates willingness by making the training process fun.

-Jan’s advanced-level eventing, third-level dressage, more than 25 years of experience using Linda Tellington-Jones’ TTouch® and five years using Carolyn Resnick’s Liberty training combine to provide a diverse and well-rounded training foundation that achieves exceptional results.
+Jan’s advanced-level eventing, third-level dressage and more than 25 years of experience using Linda Tellington-Jones’ TTouch® combine to provide a diverse and well-rounded training foundation that achieves exceptional results.

 Monthly training, private and group clinics, lessons, and demos are available to meet your horse’s specific needs and your budget.